dwysocki/gracedb-server/docs/admin_docs/source/new_event_subclass.rst

 pipeline.
 We'll need to add our new one::

     # Create Event
-    if pipeline.name in ['gstlal', 'gstlal-spiir', 'MBTAOnline', 'pycbc',]: event = CoincInspiralEvent()
+    if pipeline.name in ['gstlal', 'spiir', 'MBTAOnline', 'pycbc',]: event = CoincInspiralEvent()
     elif pipeline.name in ['Fermi', 'Swift', 'SNEWS']:
         event = GrbEvent()